Motor Starting - Star Delta

 Power and Control Circuiting

-Star-Delta Power Circuit The two circuits illustrate the power and control required to enable star delta starting of a motor.
+The circuit below (click for a larger version) illustrate the power and control required to enable star delta starting of a motor.
 The power circuit also shows the short circuit and overload protective devices.

-The control circuit is more complicated than that of a DOL starter and is going to take a bit more explaining/.
-When the start button, -S2 is pressed, -KM1 energises (closing the power contactor) and in turn enables -KM2 to energise putting the motor into star.
+The control circuit is more complicated than that of a DOL starter and is going to take a bit more explaining.
+When the start button is pressed, -KM1 energises (closing the power contactor) and in turn enables -KM2 to energise putting the motor into star.

-After a time delay the -KM2 time delayed contact will switchover energising -KM1 putting the motor into delta (while at the same time opening the star contactor).
+After a time delay, the -KM2 time delayed contact will switchover energising -KM3 and putting the motor into delta (while at the same time opening the star contactor).

-The time delay is normally adjustable and can be set on site to match the starting characteristics of the motor and mechanical load.
+The time delay is normally adjustable and can be set to match the starting characteristics of the motor and mechanical load.

 Note: as the motor winding configuration needs to be changed during starting, six cables (cores) are required between the starter and motor.